magnuson8/Doug_web_site/README.md

 # Doug_web_site
-This is the master file for the uvic.ca/~dougm website
+This is the master file for the netlify website